LiamJCates/Programming-Notes/C++/PointersAndReferences.md

  return 0;
  }

- The function that performs the operation of squaring is in Lines 3–6.
-Note how it accepts the number to be squared as a parameter by reference and returns the result in the same.
+ The function that performs the operation of accepts the number to be squared as a parameter by reference and returns the result in the same.
 Had you forgotten to mark the parameter number as a reference (&), the result would not reach the calling function main() as GetSquare() would then perform its operations